pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Mean body weight of discarded fish was well fit in the two trawl fleets, and no major trends were observed in either the data of the model estimates (Figure \ref{fig:weightNorthTrl}; Figure \ref{fig:weightSouthTrl}; Figure \ref{fig:weightNonTrl}).
 Mean discard weight in the Non-Trawl fleet was observed to have increased in the last ten years, but this trend was not captured by the model.
 The model, instead, fit a declining trend in discard weight to the Non-Trawl fleet data (Figure \ref{fig:weightNonTrl}).
 The reason for this disparity between the observed data and the model fit is unclear.

 ### Population Trajectory
-Unfished equilibrium spawning output ($B_0$) is estimated to be 22.145 trillion eggs (18.166-26.124 trillion eggs).
+Unfished equilibrium spawning output ($B_0$) is estimated to be 22.145 billion eggs (18.166-26.124 billion eggs).
 The $B_0$ estimate is not directly comparable to estimates made in previous assessments, which assumed no fecundity relationship, and thus calculated $B_0$ in terms of biomass rather than egg production.
 Spawning output is estimated to have remained stable until the mid-1960s and then declined in the 1970s to about 80% in the mid-1980s, followed by a slower decline under the lower catch levels in the 2000s (Table \ref{tab:ts};  Figure \ref{fig:spawnout}).
 While the spawning output of the stock has declined near linearly since 1975, total biomass has stabilized in recent decades around ~85,000 mt.
-The estimated spawning output in 2023 is 8.717 trillion eggs (5.545-11.889 trillion eggs), which represents a stock status (depletion level) of 39.4% (31.6%-47.1%; Table \ref{tab:projections}, Figure \ref{fig:relspawnout}).
+The estimated spawning output in 2023 is 8.717 billion eggs (5.545-11.889 billion eggs), which represents a stock status (depletion level) of 39.4% (31.6%-47.1%; Table \ref{tab:projections}, Figure \ref{fig:relspawnout}).
 The new depletion estimated for 2013 is 43.5%, which is significantly lower than the 74.2% estimated for 2013 in the previous assessment.

 Twelve-year projections predict that the population is unlikely to experience a large increase in spawning output or spawning biomass in the near future, if the full \gls{acl} is taken each year.